 Align the wheels

-Make sure the wheels are properly aligned.
+An alignment shop with proper tools will need to make sure the wheels are properly aligned after you complete any steering & suspension work.
 Check all three angles -- toe, camber and caster -- to minimize rolling resistance, friction and tire wear.
 Adjust as necessary.

 Check the toe:

 - Why the toe changes: Replacing tie rod ends, tie rods or a steering rack will alter the distance between the steering arms, which impacts the toe.